electrovir/acquired-knoweldge/raspberry-pi/camera-setup.md

 1. `sudo raspi-config`
 2. navigate to interface
-3. enable legacy camera interface
+3. legacy camera interface
+4. disable it
-4. reboot
+5. reboot

 ## try taking a picture